zoutepopcorn/MyOTA/README.md

 ## Open your mobile phone and setup a hotspot with the name:
 "**up**adress/firm"  .
 Now your esp8266 will check in his setup loop, for the url: "http://**adress/firm**.bin".
-So dont include http:// OR .bin in your hotspot.
+So dont include http:// OR .bin in your hotspot name.

+Note: the esp will download the firmware from the connected hotspot.
+So by default not from the "upadress/firm" hotspot.